Esukhia/docker-namsel-ocr/README.md

 #### Preprocessing
 Scantaillor will prepare all the images stored in your local directory *~/data*.

-It is possible to add optionaly the threshold value.
+It is possible to add optionaly the threshold value and the double page layout by adding "l2".
 ```
-docker exec namsel ./preprocess [threshold value]
+docker exec namsel ./preprocess [threshold value] l2
 ```
 #### Recognition
 ##### Pecha format